cardano-scaling/hydra/security/RFP.md

 > In the case that off-chain code is included in the scope of the audit, testing should be able to assess the performance and robustness of the DApp against significant throughput, under substantial workload, and in the scenario of a DoS attack.

+We should share our test architecture/topology and also the test results here: https://hydra.family/head-protocol/benchmarks/tests/hydra-cluster/hspec-results

 # *Source code and version*

 > A final version of the source code should be provided that works with the use cases specified in the documentation.
 Information needs to be provided to allow the DApp to be built in an unambiguous and reproducible way, including any external components and services that the DApp uses.
 This could be in the form of